RECAPEM

 Principles of management of Tdp

 2. Once PMVT is broken and QTc prolongation is noted in sinus rhythm, then all attempts should be focused on administration of magnesium (even if serum Mg is normal) as per following protocol 34 35 and correction of hypokalemia.
-More on rationale for magnesium infusion here.
+More on the rationale for magnesium infusion here.

-3. Stop all medications with QT prolonging effects.
+3. Stop all medications with QT-prolonging effects.

 • Target serum potasium level to > 4.5 mEq/L.

-• Medical chronotropy: This is the easiest and fastest approach to stabilize the patient.
+1. Medical chronotropyThis is the easiest and fastest approach to stabilize the patient.
 The ideal chronotrope depends on the patient’s hemodynamics and baseline blood pressure:

-• Baseline severe hypotension: epinephrine infusion.
+• Baseline severe hypotension: Epinephrine infusion.

-• Baseline normotension or mild hypotension: dobutamine or isoproterenol infusion.
+• Baseline normotension or mild hypotension: Dobutamine or isoproterenol infusion.

-• Electrical chronotropy may be used if medical chronotropy fails:
+2. Electrical chronotropy may be used if medical chronotropy fails:

 • Transcutaneous pacing may work, but this is painful for conscious patients.